shanmithk/Python-Games/lessons/03_Vectors/02_Using_Vectors.md

 thrust vector instead of subtract it, and you will add the thrust vector only when the player jumps, rather than subtracting a little bit every time step.

+While drag is usually in the opposite direction of the player's velocity, thrust can be in any direction, since thrust is how the play moves where it wants to.

-1. Add a thrust vector to the player class. for now, just make the the thrust vector point up.
+1. Add a thrust vector to the player class.
+For now, just make the the thrust vector point up.
-2. Remove the logic that causes continuoys jumping.
+2. Remove the logic that causes continuous jumping.
 After the player touches the ground, the player should stop and not bounce.
 3. Add a method to the Player, `update_input(self)` that will read the keys.
    Call this method along with the other update functions in `update()` If the